Version 0.1-beta-1 of the literate builds plugin has a less than stellar UI for adding branch sources. I've fixed that.

 You get a drop down for adding the source that lets you pre-select the source type...

 We have bypassed the bug that prevented the property strategies from being configurable, and instead of a list of checkboxes showing all potential properties, we have a good old hetero-list that only shows the branch properties configured for.
 With a new branch property strategy, we can now have a configuration something like this:

 Now this is starting to show why it is important to keep information scoped with the relevance of the information.

 The source control should never store details of how many build records to keep.
-What if somebody made a mistake by merging back to master and merges the only keep 5 builds onto the master branch with 25 builds then getting deleted?
-That is information that source control should never keep… (or at least the source control of the job being built) Similarly the fact that some branches are Untrusted should not be indicated by a file in source control… a hacker can just add that file to a pull request and then their pull request’s branch is trusted!
+What if somebody made a mistake by merging back to controller and merges the only keep 5 builds onto the controller branch with 25 builds then getting deleted?
+That is information that source control should never keep … (or at least the source control of the job being built) Similarly the fact that some branches are Untrusted should not be indicated by a file in source control… a hacker can just add that file to a pull request and then their pull request's branch is trusted!